 It’s a cool, sunny day, about 70 degrees with a brisk breeze that results in me being bombarded with a hail of cotton puffs from the cottonwood trees.
 I settle myself at a picnic table a couple hundred yards uphill from the lake, and get busy typing.
 Of course I’m immediately distracted by the birds, but I remind myself that I will not be birding today.
 I’m here for writing.
 But I still have my binoculars (“bins” in birderspeak) and 300mm lens, just in case something incredible happens by.

 Just to get warmed up, the first couple paragraphs I type are about the birds I’m hearing and seeing.
 In particular, a chipping sparrow is singing constantly from the inner branches of the tree right in front of me.
-He even dropped down to the ground a couple times to nibble on a leaf or other delicious tidbit.
+He even dropped down to the ground a couple times to nibble on a caterpillar or other delicious tidbit.

 I finally put down the bins and resume writing, chastising myself for my lack of focus.
 I make some good progress in the next hour, stopping periodically to look at the birds.
-Suddenly it dawns on me that I could write about the experience of birding in one single tree.
+Suddenly it dawns on me that I could write about the experience of birding in a single tree.
 That seemed an intriguing idea, so that’s what I’m doing.
 Pretty clever, huh?
 I’m writing, but I’m also birding.
 Two birds with one stone, so to speak.

 Before I tell you about the other birds, let me introduce our tree for the day.
-This is a 30 foot tall black locust tree located on the edge of a parking lot.
+This is a 30-foot-tall black locust tree located on the edge of a parking lot.
 At least I think that’s what it is, after perusing two tree field guides.
 Other trees nearby include cottonwoods, various evergreens, oaks, elms, and many more I don’t know how to identify (yet).
 There’s a large lawn area too.

 The little chipping sparrow appeared to “own” this tree, as he sang from it for the entire three hours I was there, entertaining me with his pretty little song.